appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 It highlights markdown and org out of the box, it has LSP and DAP integration, and actually does them well: I don't need to install a package and _hope_ that it will work, it happens to come in a working state.
 Considering that Kate is a KDE project I find this to be a fascinating achievement, most of their other projects... ahem...
 KDevelop... ahem... are nowhere near as stable.
 This is quite exciting because for the life of me I couldn't figure out why `company` pretends to not have any completion candidates half the time, and is dog slow the other half.
-Kate by contrast has a similar function to Emacs' `dabbrev`, though the implementation is decidedly more akin to modern solutions, losing some of the charm/luster.
+Kate by contrast has a similar function to Emacs' `dabbrev`, though the implementation is decidedly more akin to modern solutions, losing some of the charm/lustre.
 Kate has syntax highlighting for esoteric things, like for example StandardML.
 It didn't a while ago, back when that would have been helpful.
 It is fast, on account of using a highly optimised native toolkit, and has a healthy ecosystem of libraries and packages; it's a KDE program after all.

-The debugging is good, and sidesteps new fads (such as displaying values of variables next to them, rather than in a neat table), and it crucially has support for sequential keybinds.
+The debugging is good, and sidesteps new fads (such as displaying values of variables next to them, rather than in a neat table), and it crucially has support for sequential key binds.
 I can attach `Ctrl-x Ctrl-s` to save, and it will save.
 It can work with a mouse, I can drag blocks of code around, set breakpoints, and fold headings.
 I have an inordinate amount of visual feedback whenever I do something as simple as enter a delimited block.